kaffein/ng-darrrt-codelab/docs/step-9.md

 ### Run the app in another browser

-Copy the app's URL from your default browser, and paste it into another browser, such as Safari or Firefox.
+&rarr; Copy the app's URL from your default browser, and paste it into another browser, such as Safari or Firefox.